-If the answers to these questions are to your liking, then the school is probably a good candidate for you to consider LVN programs in California come in all shapes and sizes, but the best one for you is the one that can fulfill all of the aforementioned criteria, and get you ready to begin your career in the shortest amount of time possible.
+If the answers to these questions are to your liking, then the school is probably a good candidate for you to consider LVN programs come in all shapes and sizes, but the best one for you is the one that can fulfill all of the aforementioned criteria, and get you ready to begin your career in the shortest amount of time possible.

 Pay for Licensed Vocational Nurses can vary wildly depending on which state you'll be working in.
 The average salary for LVNs in 2021 was $48,820, according to the Bureau of Labor Statistics.
 However, LPNs in Rhode Island averaged just over $65,000 annually, while LPNs in West Virginia only averaged $38,950.